Mathias-SantAnna/PokeCards/README.md

 **As a player, I want:**

-1. **The possibility to quickly find and comprehend the controls for the game, in order that I can perform them without problems.**
+1. **The possibility to quickly find and comprehend the controls for the game, in order to be able to perform them without problems.**

     - All the controls are withinside the dashboard, that is at the left facet of the display on medium to huge devices, and on the pinnacle of the display on mobiles.
     - All the controls depend upon symbols and colors earlier than any phrases to talk their purpose.